Live A Live: Scenario and art design

 The scenario was co-written by Tokita and Inoue.
 As with his other work, Tokita drew inspiration from the tone and dramatic moments of the manga Devilman.
 He also based its structure on Dragon Quest IV, with the script emulating the style of anime and manga.
-The Prehistory story drew inspiration from the manga series First Human Giatrus, while the Wold West narrative was based on climactic scenes from classic Westerns including Shane.
+The Prehistory story drew inspiration from the manga series First Human Giatrus, while the Wild West narrative was based on climactic scenes from classic Westerns including Shane.
 The Near Future story made several references to classic mecha manga and anime.
 Along with its references to classic martial arts films, the name of the protagonist in the Present Day narrative was made up of kanji symbols taken from the names of four famous wrestlers.
 The Distant Future narrative was inspired by 2001: A Space Odyssey and Alien.
 Cube's name, created by a member of the development staff, was a reference to Stanley Kubrick.
 The Middle Ages story paid homage to Final Fantasy, with the relationship between Orstead and Streibough mirroring that between Cecil Harvey and Kain Highwind.
 Tokita was concerned about creating the Middle Ages story due to its similarity to the ongoing Final Fantasy, SaGa and Mana series.
 The final chapter and its selectable lead protagonists emulated the freedom of choice present in Romancing SaGa.
 Inoue created the recurring gag character of Watanabe, a normal man who suffers misfortune in each era, to represent the normal people who die during each scenario.